Michael-Krohn/MCsampleProduction/README.md

 python config_GEN_condor.py DYJets_m200_GEN_test.csv --inputLHE
 ```

 The script will print out more instructions.
-Follow these.
+Follow these to submit your GEN production jobs to condor.

+Once the condor jobs have finished, move all output root files to your /hdfs/cms/user/ space.

 ### Additional details